 Go surfing, then grab a bite at one of the many oceanfront restaurants or do some shopping.
 Stay as little or long as you want, the weather stays great all year round, anyway!

 Backpackers will love the vibrant nightlife.
 Pub crawls hosted by hostels in Gold Coast are a great way to socialize and meet other travellers, and party the night away.

 Backpacking Noosa and the Sunshine Coast

-Carlo Sand Blow is an impressive stretch of over 15 hectares of land with a moon-like appearance.
-A short distance from Rainbow Beach, this is an amazing place to view the sunrise or sunset.
-Slide down the colorful dunes or try paragliding for those adventure junkies out there.
+Carlo Sand Blow is an impressive stretch of land with a moon-like appearance and is an amazing place to view the sunrise or sunset.
+Here you can slide down the colourful dunes or try paragliding.

 Visit Double Island Point Lighthouse, and try to spot marine life like dugongs and sharks.
 This is also the longest wave break in all of Australia.

 Hervey Bay doesn’t have quite as much going on for it but there is some affordable backpacker accommodation in Hervey Bay in case you want to visit Fraser Island on a day trip.